spider-rs/chrome-server/README.md

-# chrome
+# headless-browser

-Google Chrome server.
+Headless Browser with Proxy and Server.

 ## Installation